Attovia Therapeutics

 Post in 2019

-Solid Biosciences Inc. is a life science company focused on developing therapies for Duchenne muscular dystrophy (DMD), a severe genetic muscle-wasting disease primarily affecting boys.
-The company's lead product candidate, SGT-001, is a gene transfer therapy currently undergoing a Phase I/II clinical trial aimed at restoring functional dystrophin protein expression in patients’ muscles.
-DMD is a progressive and ultimately fatal condition, with an estimated prevalence of 10,000 to 15,000 cases in the United States.
-In addition to SGT-001, Solid Biosciences is advancing the Anti-LTBP4 program, which targets the LTBP4 protein to reduce fibrosis and inflammation.
-The company also develops biomarkers, sensors, and the Solid Suit program, which includes wearable assistive devices designed to provide functional and therapeutic benefits.
-Established in 2013 and headquartered in Cambridge, Massachusetts, Solid Biosciences collaborates with Ultragenyx to enhance its gene therapy initiatives for DMD.
+Solid Biosciences Inc. is a life science company focused on developing therapies for Duchenne muscular dystrophy (DMD), a genetic muscle-wasting disease primarily affecting boys.
+The company's lead product candidate, SGT-001, is a gene transfer therapy currently undergoing a Phase I/II clinical trial aimed at restoring functional dystrophin protein expression in patients' muscles.
+In addition to SGT-001, Solid Biosciences is advancing the Anti-LTBP4 program, which involves a monoclonal antibody designed to reduce fibrosis and inflammation by targeting the LTBP4 protein.
+The company also develops biomarkers and sensors, as well as the Solid Suit program, which focuses on creating wearable assistive devices with functional and therapeutic benefits.
+Founded in 2013 and headquartered in Cambridge, Massachusetts, Solid Biosciences has established a strategic collaboration with Ultragenyx to enhance gene therapy development for DMD.
+With no current cure for DMD, the company aims to provide innovative solutions for a condition that affects an estimated 10,000 to 15,000 cases in the United States.

-AlloVir is a clinical-stage cell therapy company based in Cambridge, Massachusetts, specializing in the research and development of allogeneic, off-the-shelf multi-virus specific T cell (VST) therapies aimed at preventing and treating serious viral-associated diseases.
-Its lead product, Viralym-M, targets multiple viruses, including BK virus, cytomegalovirus, adenovirus, Epstein-Barr virus, and human herpesvirus 6.
-The company's pipeline includes several candidates in various stages of development, such as ALVR106 for respiratory syncytial virus and influenza, ALVR109 for SARS-CoV-2 and COVID-19, ALVR107 for hepatitis B, and ALVR108 for human herpesvirus-8.
-AlloVir was founded in 2013 and was formerly known as ViraCyte, Inc. The company is committed to addressing the urgent medical needs of patients with limited treatment options for viral diseases through its proprietary VST therapy platform.
+AlloVir, Inc. is a clinical-stage cell therapy company based in Cambridge, Massachusetts, specializing in the research and development of allogeneic, off-the-shelf multi-virus specific T cell (VST) therapies aimed at preventing and treating serious viral-associated diseases.
+The company's lead product, Viralym-M, targets multiple viruses including BK virus, cytomegalovirus, adenovirus, Epstein-Barr virus, and human herpesvirus 6.
+Additionally, AlloVir is advancing several product candidates through preclinical and clinical stages, such as ALVR106 for respiratory syncytial virus and influenza, ALVR109 for SARS-CoV-2, ALVR107 for hepatitis B, and ALVR108 for human herpesvirus-8.
+The company, originally founded in 2013 as ViraCyte, Inc., rebranded to AlloVir in May 2019 and is committed to addressing the urgent medical needs of patients with limited treatment options for viral diseases.

 ElevateBio